repobee/repobee-junit4/README.md

 4. `hamcrest-core-1.3.jar` must be available on the `CLASSPATH` variable or configured in order to make use of `hamcrest` matchers.

-> **Note:** `hamcrest-core-1.3.jar` will be removed as a strict dependency in
-> the next release, as it is technically not required to run JUnit4 test
-> classes.

 The `hamcrest` and `junit` jars ar available from Maven Central:

 ```bash